-Highway 101 Overcrossing Project were approved by the Board on December 17, 2019, and, an appropriation modification for the Ravenswood Bay Trail project was approved by the Board on February 25, 2020.Further, at the May 12, 2020 Board meeting, the Board declared its intent to fund all or parts of seven additional projects relating to GUP Condition J: California Tiger Salamander The final Stanford University Habitat Conservation Plan (HCP) and Final Environmental Impact Statement (EIS) were published on November 23, 2012 and the HCP was revised in March 2013.
+Further, at the May 12, 2020, Board meeting, the Board declared its intent to fund all or part of seven additional projects relating to alternative mitigation for loss of recreational facilities on the Stanford campus.
+Project agreements for two of seven projects have been approved.

+GUP Condition J: California Tiger Salamander

+The final Stanford University Habitat Conservation Plan (HCP) and Final Environmental Impact Statement (EIS) were published on November 23, 2012, and the HCP was revised in March 2013.
 On August 13, 2013, the County Board of Supervisors acknowledged the determination that the approved HCP provides equal habitat value and protection for the California Tiger Salamander (CTS).
 Therefore, the HCP supersedes all conditions in the GUP that address the CTS, implementing Condition J.9 of the GUP.

-GUP Condition K: Biological Resources One project that began construction during the current reporting period required pre-construction surveys for breeding raptors and migratory birds.
+GUP Condition K: Biological Resources

+Three projects that began construction during the current reporting period required pre-construction surveys for breeding raptors and migratory birds.
 For more information, see Appendix B, Condition K.2.
 No special status plant assessments were conducted on campus during this reporting period.

+During the AR 21 reporting period, a combined violation was issued by the County involving three projects (Via Ortega North, Academic Advising and Rowing Center and Serra Roundabout projects), mainly for unpermitted tree removal.
+Ten protected trees (four oak and six non-oak) were removed without a permit.
+Stanford is required to plant forty (40) oak replacement trees and sixty (60) non-oak replacement trees by FY22.

-GUP Condition L: period required pre-construction surveys for breeding raptors and migratory birds.
-For more information, see Appendix B, Condition K.2.
-No special status plant assessments were conducted on campus GUP Condition L: period required pre-construction surveys for breeding raptors and migratory birds.
-For more information, see Appendix B, Condition K.2.
-No special status plant assessments were conducted on campus during this reporting period.
-GUP Condition L: GUP Condition M: period required pre-construction surveys for breeding raptors and migratory birds.
-For more information, see Appendix B, Condition K.2.
-No special status plant assessments were conducted on campus during this reporting period.Visual ResourcesOne project approved during the reporting period included exterior lighting.
-The ASA conditions of approval required the lighting impacts to be mitigated and limited to the site to be in keeping with
+GUP Condition L: Visual Resources

+Three (3) projects approved during the reporting period included exterior lighting.
+The ASA conditions of approval required the lighting impacts to be mitigated and limited to the site to be in keeping with the Visual Resources conditions.

+GUP Condition M: Hazardous Materials

+During the AR 21 reporting period, no new buildings will include hazardous materials that are regulated by the California Accidental Release Prevention Law.

-GUP Condition N: Geology and Hydrology During the AR 20 reporting period, all projects were in compliance with GUP Condition N. See Appendix B, Condition N for more details.
-GUP Condition O: Cultural Resources During the AR 20 reporting period, all projects were in compliance with GUP Condition O. See Appendix B, Condition O for more details.
-GUP Condition P: Utilities and Public Services During the AR 20 reporting period, all projects were in compliance with GUP Condition P. See Appendix B, Condition P for more detail.
-GUP Condition Q: Air Quality All approved projects were required to comply with BAAQMD's permitting, control measures and recommendations as appropriate.
+GUP Condition N: Geology and Hydrology

+During the AR 21 reporting period, all projects were in compliance with GUP Condition N. See Appendix B, Condition N for more details.

+GUP Condition O: Cultural Resources

+During the AR 21 reporting period, all projects were in compliance with GUP Condition O. See Appendix B, Condition O for more details.

+GUP Condition P: Utilities and Public Services

+During the AR 21 reporting period, all projects were in compliance with GUP Condition P. See Appendix B, Condition P for more detail.

+GUP Condition Q: Air Quality

+All approved projects were required to comply with BAAQMD's permitting, control measures and recommendations as appropriate.
 See Appendix B, Condition Q for more detail.

-GUP Condition R: Noise Stanford complied with the requirements of the County Noise Ordinance on individual construction projects.
-Two events per calendar year are allowed by the GUP, and additional fireworks events were allowed under separate permits.
-Stanford continues to meet the GUP Condition by operating the noise hotline at (650) 724- 4900, which is intended to log complaints related to outdoor special events and high impact events on campus.
-The University reports that zero noise complaints were received during FY 20.
+GUP Condition R: Noise

+Stanford complied with the requirements of the County Noise Ordinance on individual construction projects.
+Two events per calendar year are allowed by the GUP and additional fireworks events were allowed under separate permits.
+Stanford continues to meet the GUP Condition by operating the noise hotline at (650) 724-4900, which is intended to log complaints related to outdoor special events and high impact events on campus.
+The University reports that one noise complaint was received during FY 21.
 See Appendix B, Condition R for more detail.

-GUP Condition S: Additional GUP Conditions This condition was a requirement for Stanford University to agree to the GUP conditions of approval within 60 days.
+GUP Condition S: Additional GUP Conditions

+This condition was a requirement for Stanford University to agree to the GUP conditions of approval within 60 days.
 This condition was fulfilled in Annual Report 1.